T00few2/bot/AI_CHAT_SETUP.md

 3. Update `.env` file with new key
 4. Restart bot

+### "Too many requests" Error

+**Problem:** Bot responds: `⚠️ Too many requests.
+Please wait a moment and try again.`

+**Solutions:**
+1. Wait a few seconds and retry
+2. The bot automatically retries with exponential backoff
+3. If persistent, check your OpenAI rate limits

 ### Bot Doesn't Respond

 **Problem:** You mention the bot but nothing happens.